-- i.
-Ind AS 102 Share-Based Payment-The amendments to this standard are made in reference to the Conceptual Framework of Financial Reporting under Ind AS in terms of defining the term 'Equity Instrument' which shall be applicable for the annual reporting periods beginning on or after 1 April 2021. - ii.
-Ind 103 AS Business Combinations - The amendment substitutes the definition of 'assets' and 'liabilities' in accordance with the definition given in the framework for the Preparation and Presentation of Financial Statements in accordance with Ind AS for recognition qualifying the criteria as acquisition per method. - iii.
-Ind AS 8 Accounting Policies, Changes in Accounting Estimates and Errors - In order to maintain consistency with the amendments made in Ind AS 114 and to substitute the word 'Framework' with the 'Conceptual Framework of Financial Reporting in Ind AS', respective changes have been made in the standard. - iv.
+- Ind AS 102 Share-Based Payment-The amendments to this standard are made in reference to the Conceptual Framework of Financial Reporting under Ind AS in terms of defining the term 'Equity Instrument' which shall be applicable for the annual reporting periods beginning on or after 1 April 2021. - ii.
+Ind 103 AS Business Combinations - The amendment substitutes the definition of 'assets' and 'liabilities' in accordance with the definition given in the framework for the Preparation and Presentation of Financial Statements accordance with Ind AS for recognition qualifying the criteria as acquisition per method. - iii.
+Ind AS 8 Accounting Policies, in Accounting Changes Estimates and Errors - In order to maintain consistency with the amendments made Ind AS 114 and to substitute the word 'Framework' with the 'Conceptual Framework of Financial Reporting in Ind AS', respective changes have been made in the standard. - iv.
 Ind AS 34 Interim Financial Reporting - The amendments to this standard are made in reference to the conceptual framework of Financial Reporting in Ind AS.

-- v.
-Ind AS 37 Provisions, Contingent Liabilities and Contingent Assets - The amendment substitutes the definition of the term 'Liability' as provided in the Conceptual Framework for Financial Reporting under Indian Accounting Standards. - vi.
-Ind AS 38 Intangible Assets - The amendment substitutes the definition of the term 'Asset' as provided in the Conceptual Framework for Financial Reporting under Indian Accounting Standard. - vii.
+- Ind AS 37 Provisions, Contingent Contingent Liabilities and Assets The amendment substitutes the definition of the term 'Liability' as provided in the Conceptual Framework for Financial Reporting under Indian Accounting Standards. - vi.
+Ind AS 38 Intangible Assets - The amendment substitutes the definition of the term 'Asset' as provided in the Conceptual Framework for Financial under Indian Reporting Accounting Standard. - vii.
 Ind AS 106 Exploration for and evaluation of mineral resources - The amendment has been made in reference to the Conceptual Framework for Financial Reporting under Indian Accounting Standards in respect of expenditures that shall not be recognized as exploration and evaluation assets.